On Learning Universal Representations Across Languages: Conclusion

 \section{Conclusion}

-We have demonstrated that pre-trained language models (PTMs) trained to learn commonsense knowledge from large-scale unlabeled data highly benefit from hierarchical contrastive learning (\textsc{Hictl}), both in terms of cross-lingual language understanding and generation.
+We have demonstrated that pre-trained language models (PTMs) trained to learn commonsense knowledge from large-scale unlabeled data highly benefit from hierarchical contrastive learning (\textsc{Hictl}), both in terms of cross-lingual understanding and generation.
 Learning universal representations at both word-level and sentence-level bridges the semantic discrepancy across languages.
 As a result, our \textsc{Hictl} sets a new level of performance among cross-lingual PTMs, improving on the state of the art by a large margin.
-We have also presented that by combing our method with task-adaptive pre-training, the better results cab be obtained.
-Even rich-resource languages also have been improved.